Yallourn Power Station: Briquette factory

 In conjunction with the power station, the open cut mine also fed a briquette factory operated by the SECV.
-The first stage of the factory came into operation in November 1924 with a capacity of about 400 LT per day, with a major extension approved in 1927 and completed early in 1931 increasing the capacity to 1200 LT per day.
+The first stage of the factory came into operation in November 1924 with a capacity of about 400 LT per day.
+A major extension was approved in 1927 and completed early in 1931, increasing the capacity to 1200 LT per day.
 Using German technology, the factory also generated electricity, with a maximum output of approximately 10 MW it produced 220 MWh daily, of which about 50 MWh was used in the factory and 170 MWh was fed into the state grid.

-The plant closed in 1970, after the discovery and reticulation of natural gas in Victoria which led to the closure of the major Lurgi briquette gasification plant in Morwell.
-Remaining demand for briquettes was met by the Morwell briquette factory that was opened in 1959.
+The plant closed in 1970, after the discovery and reticulation of natural gas in Victoria, which also led to the closure of the major Lurgi briquette gasification plant in Morwell.
+Remaining demand for briquettes was met by the Morwell briquette factory that had been opened in 1959.
 It was shut down in 2014.